-Adopted strategies should offer staff and pupils a structure of support without being too restrictive.
+Our adopted strategies offer staff and pupils a structure of support.
 Having a clear and consistent approach will help children know that we deal with all behaviours fairly and consistently.
 The Shakespeare Six is a whole school framework used to equip all staff with the tools to achieve our vision of learning behaviour at Shakespeare.
 The Shakespeare Six have been collated through a researched based approach involving all stake holders.
 All aspects of the Shakespeare Six are built upon a foundation of positive relationships achieved through visible consistency and visible kindness evident in all interactions in school.
 All aspects of the Shakespeare Six will be explicitly taught and revisited throughout the school year.